arnigeir/lsd/readme.md

 ---
 The Catalog object additionally has a Filter method to return selected objects  from a catalog based on some user constraint.
 The Filter method returns a Query object that has couple of methods to further manipulate the values from Filter.
-We will take a more detailed look at Query later but at the moment only explain the method "ToArray()" that a JavaScript array of the objects in the query.
+We will take a more detailed look at the Query object later but at the moment only explain the method "ToArray()" that returns a JavaScript array.

 	var books = lsd.Library.Books.Filter( function(b) { return b.author === "Michael Cricton" }).ToArray();

-The 'books' object is a JavaScript array with a single book, 'Airframe'.
+The 'books' object is a JavaScript array with a single book object of the book 'Airframe'.
+Try it and then display with

-	alert(books[0].title)

-will display 'Airframe'.
+	console.log(books[0].title)

-My omitting the ToArray() method we get the Query object.
+By omitting the ToArray() method we get the Query object.

 	var query = lsd.Library.Books.Filter( function(b) { return b.author === "Michael Crichton" });